cjaewon/servekit/README.md

   port=":3000" # :3000 (default)
   path="./static" # ./static (default)

-  404="none" # none (default), or any 404 page path
+  mode="none" # none (default), client-side-rendering
-  # if you are using client-side-rendering, use 404="index.html"
+  # if you are using client-side-rendering, 404 page will return index.html

   overview=false # false (default), true
   # if your are using true, directory's file list will be show